MemaroX/PyCompilerDesign/README.md

 ## Unlocking the World of Compilers and Formal Languages

 `PyCompilerDesign` is the definitive Python project designed to be your robust, intuitive, and complete toolkit for exploring, designing, and analyzing fundamental concepts in compiler design and formal language theory.
-This project serves as the **central reference and future development hub** for all compiler-related endeavors, integrating and significantly improving upon the foundational work from projects like `python-fsa` and `FirstTryCppCompiler`.
+This project serves as the **central reference and future development hub** for all compiler-related endeavors, integrating and significantly improving upon the foundational work from projects like `python-fsa`, `FirstTryCppCompiler`, and `CppCompilerProject`.
 It aims to provide a comprehensive and extensible platform for understanding the entire compilation process, from lexical analysis to advanced language processing.

 ## Project Structure